WPS/egon.io-website/_pages/howto.md

 In addition to the built-in icons, you can upload your own icons and then select them as actors or work objects.

 > We strongly recommend to use square SVG images for icons.
+Keep the file name short (as Egon will add `-custom`to it) and memorable (so you can search for it).

 Other image formats are allowed as well, but only SVG can be colored and it can be zoomed without getting pixelated.
 Square images look better in the pallet and the context pad.